 - Preheat oven to 350°F (177°C).
 Line an 8-inch square baking pan or 9-inch square baking pan with parchment paper, leaving enough overhang on the sides to easily remove the bars when they have cooled.
 Set aside.

-- In a large bowl using handheld or stand mixer fitted with a paddle attachment, cream the butter and brown sugar together on medium-high speed, about 2 minutes.
+- In a large bowl using handheld or stand mixer fitted with a paddle attachment, cream the butter and brown sugar together on medium-high speed, about 3 minutes.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
 Add the egg and vanilla extract and beat until combined.
 Scrape down the sides and up the bottom of the bowl as needed.
 Mixture may appear curdled and that’s ok.

 - Whisk the flour, graham cracker crumbs, baking powder, and salt together in a medium bowl.
 Pour the flour mixture into the wet ingredients and then beat on medium speed until combined.